Position: Head Coach

 The club’s high water mark remains the 2007 Championship side, a group that perfectly embodied Becher’s philosophies: they were consistent, opportunistic, and industrious, even if they were never the most talented group.
 Their title run was fueled by perhaps the league’s best defense, a unit that allowed only 15 goals in 20 regular season games.
 Defense and discipline were the keys in the postseason as well – the team went 195 postseason minutes before surrendering a goal in the Championship match.
 Becher’s tireless squad completed a grueling 240-minute postseason marathon by topping Richmond in penalty kicks.

-Becher also led the team to an extremely successful season in 2011,as the Islanders won the National Division title, defeating Rochester 2-1 in the National Division final, before falling to Orlando in penalty kicks in the USL PRO Championship.
+Becher also led the team to an extremely successful season in 2011, as the Islanders defeated Rochester 2-1 earning them the National Division title, before falling to Orlando in penalty kicks in the USL PRO Championship.

 Becher brought decades of playing experience to his first pro head-coaching job.
 After winning a national title with Sagamon State University in 1986, the St. Louis native enjoyed an acclaimed and lengthy professional career in the MISL (formerly the AISA and NPSL), scoring 280 goals and assisting on 254 others in 458 games.
-Becher spent the bulk of his indoor years with the Harrisburg Heat, with whom he notched 227 goals and 209 assists in 315 games from 1991-99 and served as the team’s captain from 1997-99.
+Becher spent the bulk of his indoor years with the Harrisburg Heat, with whom he notched 227 goals and 209 assists in 315 games from 1991 to 19,99 and served as the team’s captain from 1997 to 1999.
 Becher also played indoors with the Hershey Impact, Ft.
 Wayne Flames, New York Kick, and St. Louis Ambush of the MISL and Arizona Sandsharks of the CISL, and outdoors with the Colorado Foxes of the APSL.